lablup/backend.ai/docs/user-api/exec-stream.rst

 * Method: GET upgraded to WebSockets

-Service proxy API allows clients to directly connect to service daemons running *inside* compute sessions, such as Jupyter and TensorBoard.
+The service proxy API allows clients to directly connect to service daemons running *inside* compute sessions, such as Jupyter and TensorBoard.

 (under consturction)